About AmpAI Assistants

 You can ask the Segments AI Assistant for guidance on how else you might design your segment to meet the goals of your campaign.

-“What other criteria should I consider adding to the segment in order to attract high-value customers who haven’t recently purchased to buy new offerings in our jeans category?”
+“What other criteria should I consider adding to the segment in order to attract high-value customers who have not recently purchased to buy new offerings in the jeans category?”

 The Segments AI Assistant will respond similar to: